Spray Painting Walls With An Airless Sprayer

-The two minor drawbacks of spraying paint indoors is over-spray and paint consumption.
+The two minor drawbacks of spray painting indoors are over-spray and paint consumption.
 Spraying uses more paint, but the time you save using a sprayer is worth the extra paint expense if you want to get your painting project done faster.
 Spraying is your best option if you're faced with a whole-house painting project that must be finished in a short time frame.

-The ideal scenario, using a sprayer indoors, is to spray the rooms before a move-in when the house is empty, but with careful masking, spray painting walls in an occupied home is as easy as working in an empty one.
+The ideal scenario for indoor spray painting is to spray the rooms before a move-in; when the house is empty.
+With careful masking, though, spray painting walls in an occupied home is as easy as working in an empty one.
 Masking doesn't take very long either when you use the right tools.